 Do you freshen up your home decor each season?
 Though it might not be realistic to make updates in every room, it’s nice to add a few seasonal items around the house.
 In my home, I like to start with the foyer.
-Today, I’m sharing ideas on how to decorate an entry table as part of the 2021 Spring into Summer Home Tour, hosted by Kristi of French Creek Farmhouse.
-At the end of this post, we’ve provided links to the other bloggers on the tour.
-Hopefully, we’ll inspire you with some great ideas you can use in your home this season!
+Today, I’m sharing ideas on how to decorate an entry table for spring as part of the 2021 Spring into Summer Home Tour, hosted by Kristi of French Creek Farmhouse.

 *For your convenience, please note that this post may contain affiliate links.
 If you make a purchase after clicking my links below, I will receive a small commission (at no additional cost to you).

-Tips on How to Decorate an Entry Table for Spring (and Summer):
+How to Decorate an Entry Table for Spring:

 Start with a Clean Slate: